mmorast/api_gov_tests/README.md

 - git installed
 - bash or zsh shell available

-Steps to setup environment in Linux or OS X. Commands are all run and tested in bash and zsh.
+Steps to setup environment in Linux or OS X and run tests.
+Commands are all run and tested in bash and zsh.

 1) Install Ruby.
 The instructions below are for RVM, but if you have your own Ruby then that can be used